diegobaronm/FirstPyTorchProject/README.md

 ## Setup

-1. Ensure you have PyTorch installed in your environment.
+1. Install the required packages via conda and the environment `.yml` files.
+2. Run `clean_data.py` to generate the initial and cleaned datasets.s
-2. Run `train.py` to train the model.
+3. Run `train.py` to train the model.
-3. Run `evaluate.py` to evaluate the model's performance.
+4. Run `evaluate.py` to evaluate the model's performance.

 ## Environment Setup